im-notalex/luau-assistant/README.md

 - This project is a lightweight local assistant designed for Roblox LuaU scripting and API reference.
 It uses locally stored documentation and an embedding-based search system to provide instant lookups, explanations, and examples without relying on cloud models.

+- Yes, this was made with the 'assistance' of AI.
+AI for AI? i dunno, but i did make a good portion. :]

 # ***-- Requirements --***

 **Make sure you have Python 3.10 or newer installed and the required packages.**